EthanPeters96/FlavorWave/README.md

 ## Deployment & Local Development

-👩🏻‍💻 View an example of a completed Deployment & Local Development section [here](https://github.com/kera-cudmore/TheQuizArms#Deployment)

 ### Deployment

 The site is deployed using GitHub Pages - [#](#).

 To Deploy the site using GitHub Pages:

-1. Login (or signup) to Github.
+1. Login (or sign up) to Github.
-2. Go to the repository for this project, [#](#).
+2. Go to the repository for this project, [FlavorWave](https://github.com/EthanPeters96/FlavorWave).
 3. Click the settings button.
 4. Select pages in the left hand navigation menu.
 5. From the source dropdown select main branch and press save.